Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs: Multi-Task Learning for Heterogeneous Higher-Order Interactions

 \subsection{Fitting the Model with Noise Contrastive Estimation}

 Having defined the model, we now need to design a training procedure in order to learn the set of parameters $\theta$ from historical data.
-Given an observed event sequence $\mathcal{O}=\{(t^k,e^k,\omega^k)\}_{k=1}^{n}$, the model is classically trained by maximizing the conditional log-likelihood or, equivalently, finding a set of parameters $\theta^*$ that minimizes the negative conditional log-likelihood, translating to \(\theta^* \in\operatorname*{arg\,min}_{\theta} -\mathcal{L}(\theta;\mathcal{O})\).
-The traditional machine learning approach finds an approximate solution to this optimization problem through stochastic gradient descent (SGD): at each SGD iteration, a small batch of events is extracted from $\mathcal{O}$.
-A loss function is then computed for each of these events, which quantifies the error made by the model with its current parameters.
-These parameters are then updated in order to decrease the mean loss for the batch.
-Here, the loss function for an event $(t^k,e^k,\omega^k)$ is simply the sum of the negative conditional log-probabilities of the involved entities, However, computing each of these conditional probabilities implies summing over the whole set of entities of a given type (see equation~\ref{eq:prediction}), making direct optimization of the loss function too costly.
+Given an observed event sequence $\mathcal{O}=\{(t^k,e^k,\omega^k)\}_{k=1}^{n}$, the model is classically trained by maximizing the conditional log-likelihood or, equivalently, finding a set of parameters $\theta^*$ that minimizes the negative conditional log-likelihood, translating to

+The traditional machine learning approach finds an approximate solution to this optimization problem through stochastic gradient descent (SGD), minimizing the expected value of an event-wise loss function over the training set $\mathcal{O}$.
+Here, the loss function for an event $(t^k,e^k,\omega^k)$ is simply the sum of the negative conditional log-probabilities of the involved entities, However, computing each of these conditional probabilities implies summing over the whole set of entities of a given type (see Equation~\ref{eq:prediction}), making direct optimization of the loss function too costly.
 Following \textsc{Cadence}, we circumvent this issue by using Noise Contrastive Estimation (NCE~\cite{gutmann2010noise}).

 In short, the idea of NCE is to recast the estimation of a probability distribution as a binary classification problem.
-Instead of directly maximizing the probability of each entity $\omega^k_i$, NCE tries to distinguish it from so-called negative samples, i.e. random entities sampled from $\mathcal{V}_{\tau_i^e}$ with a known noise distribution~$Q$.
+Instead of directly maximizing the probability of each entity $\omega^k_i$, NCE tries to distinguish it from so-called negative samples, i.e. random entities sampled from $\mathcal{V}_{\tau_i^e}$ using a known noise distribution~$Q$.
 This leads to a surrogate per-entity loss

 where $K$ denotes the number of negative samples and $\tilde{\omega}^k_{i,j}\in\mathcal{V}_{\tau_i^e}$ is the $j$-th negative sample.
 The expression \(\mathbb{P}\left[ v\in\mathcal{D}\mid\omega^k_{1:i-1},e^k;\theta \right]\) denotes the probability of entity $v$ coming from the true conditional distribution given $\omega^k_{1:i-1}$ and $e^k$.
 In other words, it is the probability of $v$ not being a negative sample, equal to